 Peter Walter finally conceded that he could not let Becile's unholy abominations exist.
 And so he took his robots to war.

 He used any weapons he could get his hands on to prepare for the battle.
 Originally, his robots had been created to make music and frivolity, not violence, but Peter retrofitted his existing creations with tools of death as well as a knowledge of how to use them.
-Within a few days Peter had somehow built entire army of intelligent war machines: You know a few of them that would go on to be known as The Jon, Rabbit, Malfunction, Hatchworth, and The Spine.
-But there were even more automatons scraped together, all of which were decked out with hammers, axes, bone saws, guns, flamethrowers, explosive missiles, death rays, Tesla Coil projectors- whatever Peter thought could be useful against Becile's elephants.
+Within a few days Peter had an entire army of intelligent war machines, all of which were decked out with hammers, axes, bone saws, guns, flamethrowers, explosive missiles, death rays, Tesla Coil projectors- whatever Peter thought could be useful against Becile's elephants.
 And leading the army into battle was the steam powered giraffe itself, now too a weapon of war.
-The opponent was formidable, but so were Peter's champions.
+The opponent was formidable, but so were Peter's steam men.

 Walter's Steam Powered Giraffe and one of Becile's Copper Elephants.